The art of black and white photography is surprisingly difficult to master. You can’t just slap a “noir” filter on your images and call it a day!

 There are seven essential elements of top-notch black and white photographs, which you’ll see shortly.
 First, though, is the most important thing to remember: You need to have a reason for shooting in black and white.

-Not every subject works well in monochrome.
+Not every subject works well in black and white.
 So, always ask yourself: Why are you eliminating color from a particular photo?
 What makes it so important to shoot your subject that way?

 Black and white photos can look great, but they don’t always.
 You need to know ahead of time why you are taking a picture in black and white rather than color.
 If you can’t pinpoint a good reason, maybe your photo is not meant to be monochromatic.